 4. Bring In Fall Colors With Pillows

 Do you have a bench or a rocking chair on your front porch?
 Put away those summer themed cushions and find pillows or blankets with fall colors to pull in more Autumn tones.
-Look around your home to use those first- just make sure they are for outdoor use or they will get moldy.
+Look around your home to use those first- just make sure they are for outdoor use or take care they don’t get moldy.
 Sometimes I’ll put an indoor cushion out for just a few days.
 I’m a rule breaker though! 😉

 5. No Pillows?
 No Problem

 If you don’t have pillows with fall colors (I only had one) and don’t want to buy any more, try a blanket.
 This is actually a blanket scarf from the dollar spot at Target.
-I think it might have been $3.

 6. Reuse A Wreath